-Trump, Qanon and an impending judgment day: Behind the Facebook-fueled rise of The Epoch Times
+Trump, QAnon and an impending judgment day: Behind the Facebook-fueled rise of The Epoch Times

 It wasn’t just the amount of writing but also the conservative editorial restrictions that began to concern some of the employees.

 “It’s like we were supposed to be fighting so-called liberal propaganda by making our own,” said Steve Klett, who covered the Trump campaign for The Epoch Times as his first job in journalism.
-Klett likened The Epoch Times to a Russian troll farm and said his articles were edited to remove outside criticism of the future president.
+Klett likened The Epoch Times to a Russian troll farm and said his articles were edited to remove outside criticism of Trump.

 Klett said that the publication also began to skew in favor of Trump, who had targeted China on the campaign trail with talk of a trade war.